 Executive Vice President and Provost

-UNI School of Music faculty artist Julia Bullard will present a viola recital with additional performers and repertoire to be announced.
+School of Music faculty artists Jean McDonald, Julia Bullard and Korey Barrett will collaborate to offer this recital.
 This event is free and open to the public.